summa-tx/bitcoin-spv/js/README.md

 data structures.
 Basically, these tools help you parse, inspect, and authenticate Bitcoin transactions.

+This library will run in all modern browsers, as well as Node.
+Due to extensive use of `BigInt`s and ES6 modules, this library requires Node 10 or higher.
+Usage in Node requires the `--experimental-modules` flag.

 ## Supported by

 ![Binance X Fellowship, Interchain Foundation, Summa, Cross Chain Group](../logo-group.jpg)